SAP-samples/teched2022-DA261/exercises/database_explorer/ex1/README.md

     *In this example, the instance is the QRC 3 2022 release.*

-## Exercise 1.3 Examine Instance Details using a Monitoring View
+## Exercise 1.3 Search for a View using a Schema Filter

 1. Click the arrow next to the database icon to expand the object hierarchy for the instance.
 You will see that it holds catalog objects and database diagnostic files (trace files, or log files), and with the appropriate permissions, a list of HDI containers contained in the instance.
+Expand **Catalog** then select **Views**.

     ![](images/Catalog.png)

-    Expand **Catalog** then select **Views**.
       Directly above the list of views are search bars for schema and objects.
 Use the schema and object search  at the bottom left of your screen to search for the **SYS** schema and views that begin with **M_HOST**.

     ![](images/SchemaMenu.png)